cs3110/textbook/src/chapters/conc/impl_callbacks.md

 To better understand callback resolution, let's implement it ourselves.
 We'll use the `Promise` data structure we developed earlier.
-To start, we add a bind operator to the `Promise` signature:
+To start, we add a bind operator to the `Promise` signature.
+We define it as an infix operator `>>=` for convenience, but we pronounce it `bind` and use both names interchangeably.

 ```ocaml
 module type PROMISE = sig